nasko25/internet_back_notifier/README.md

 ## Description
 A simple python script that will hopefully run in the background and checks if the host is connected to the internet.
 If there is a network problem, the script will notify the user when the connection is back up.
 For now the script only works if there is not internet and exits when the connection is back up.

+Article/url resource downloader will be added in the future.
 ## How to run it
 First clone the repository
 ```bash